- Home

 Other Scholarships for Incoming 1Ls

 The majority of scholarships awarded to admitted students are general merit scholarships.
 However, WVU Law does offer other scholarships with more specific requirements.
 These scholarships are detailed below.
-Please read the description of each of these scholarships carefully as they may require additional steps, including submitting a separate essay, to be considered.
+Please read the description of each of these scholarships carefully as they may require additional steps to be considered.

 1. Bloom Scholarship